joemmalatesta/Joemmalatesta.com/src/pages/blog/programming/sveltekit-pwa.md

 ---

-Groople has been undergoing some changes recently.
-One of the main features I’ve implemented as of recent is the introduction of a progressive web app (PWA).
+My new game [Groople](https://groople.xyz) has been undergoing some changes recently.
+One of the main features I’ve implemented as of recent is the introduction of a Progressive Web App (PWA) for the game.

-Making a SvleteKit project into a PWA is straightforward but the documentation is a bit scattered, and the process is slightly different from ones you will find online.
-After a struggle and breaking prod a few times, I’ve congregated the information into a single place, with some tips for testing.
+Making a SvelteKit project into a PWA is straightforward but the documentation is a bit scattered, and the process is slightly different from ones you will find online.
+After a bit of a struggle and breaking prod a few times, I’ve congregated the information I learned into a single place, with some tips for testing and optimizing.

 There are only 2 files you will need to add to your application.